kittykatattack/ga/README.md

 - Display a loading progress bar while the game assets load.
 - Shoot bullets.
 - Create sprites with multiple image states.
+- Generate random enemies.
 - Remove sprites from a game.
-- Displaying a game score.
+- Display a game score.
 - Reset and restart a game.

 You'll find the fully commented Alien Armada source code in the `tutorials` folder.
+Make sure to take a look at it so that you can see all of this code in its proper context.
 Its general structure is identical to Treasure Hunter, with the addition of these new techniques.
 Let's find out how they were implemented.